-No. Each net should be placed just inside the face-off circle, which will provide a small marking to aid the goaltender in positioning themselves.
+No. Each net should be placed just inside the centre-ice circle, which will provide a small marking to aid the goaltender in positioning themselves.
 If there is no circle, a crease may be drawn on the ice.

-10. What are the advantages of practicing in small areas and playing cross-ice games?
+10. What are the advantages of practicing in small areas and playing half-ice games?

 Small spaces mean more engagement in the play and more activity.
-Through small-area, station-based practices and cross-ice games, players are closer to the play at all times and have more opportunity for puck touches.
+Through smallarea, station-based practices and half-ice games, players are closer to the play at all times and have more opportunity for puck touches.
 Regardless of the skill level or the ability of each player, opportunities to be engaged in the play are doubled when the playing area is smaller.
-NHL research has illustrated that all skill areas of the game increased substantially when players played in small spaces more suited to their age and skill level.
+NHL research has illustrated that all skill areas of the game increased substantially when players played in small spaces more suited to their age and skill level

-11. What are the dimensions of a cross-ice hockey game?
+11. What are the dimensions of a half-ice hockey game?

 The average dimensions of a regular ice surface in Canada are 200 feet by 85 feet, with some 200 feet by 100 feet.
-The cross-ice surface can be a maximum of 100 feet by 60 feet if the dividers are placed at the blue-line.
+The half-ice surface can be a maximum of 100 feet by 85 feet if the dividers are placed at the centre line.